tendermint/tendermint/docs/rfc/rfc-017-abci++-vote-extension-propag.md

 store) the extended commit that allowed the node to decide.
 For the moment, let us assume the node only needs to keep its *most recent* extended commit, and MAY remove any older extended commits from persistent storage.
-This improvement is so obvious that all solutions descibed in the [Discussion](#discussion) section use it as a building block.
+This improvement is so obvious that all solutions described in the [Discussion](#discussion) section use it as a building block.
 Moreover, it completely addresses by itself some of the cases described in this subsection.